Last Updated on October 24, 2021 – 6:26 pm

 A higher retention rate demonstrates that your onboarding program is successful in assimilating new employees into the company.

 Keep in mind: Assign mentors/buddies to help new hires set clear goals and expectations.
 Also, carry out exit surveys to have a better understanding of the reason for leaving.
 Exit interviews help reduce the turnover rate.
 Consultants say that the first six months are critical when the new hires decide to stay or go.
 So, keep a close eye on them during this period.
 It’s a process, not a checklist!
 Use mentoring opportunities to boost engagement.

-One way of measuring the onboarding effectiveness is to track employee satisfaction.
-Employee satisfaction can be considered one of the essential metrics that also impacts other metrics because happy employees tend to be more productive and stay longer.
+One way of measuring onboarding effectiveness is to track employee satisfaction.
+Employee satisfaction can be considered one of the essential metrics that also impact other metrics because happy employees tend to be more productive and stay longer.

 Higher job satisfaction >>> Higher performance (=Lower time-to-productivity)>>> higher retention rate (=reduced unwanted turnover)